browsermedia/browsercms/README.markdown

 Copy the 12 images located at doc/design/es to public/images/cms replacing the original ones, to see the Spanish version of the butons or create your own (see below).

-**NOTE** These images will not change when you alternate between locales.
-I might fix this in the future but now my purpose is to run the CMS just in one language other than English.
+**NOTE:** These images will not change when you alternate between locales on development.
+I might fix this in the future but for now the purpose is to run the CMS just in one language other than English.
-Quickly swapping locales is just ment for development.
+Quickly swapping locales is just meant for development for the time being.

 ## Pending transaltions